Ga naar hoofdinhoud

 • We use the 24-hour clock and Central European Time (CET) or Central European Summer Time (CEST).

-• We use different types of bulleted lists: regular, continuous sentence or short points.
+• We use bulleted lists: regular, continuous sentences or short points.

-• We use the same content types and content formats as on the Dutch language website, please visit our CMS for the instructions (werkinstructies) on how to structure your content.
+• We use the same content types and formats as on the Dutch-language website.
+Please visit our CMS for the instructions (werkinstructies) on how to structure your content.

 • Put the most important information first and make sure your content is scannable.